Mary Tyler Moore: Health issues and death

 Moore was diagnosed with type 1 diabetes in 1969.
 In 2011, she had surgery to remove a meningioma, a benign brain tumor.
 In 2014, friends reported that Moore had heart and kidney problems and was nearly blind from complications related to diabetes.

 Moore died at the age of 80 on January 25, 2017, at Greenwich Hospital in Greenwich, Connecticut, from cardiopulmonary arrest complicated by pneumonia after having been placed on a ventilator the week before.
-She was interred in Oak Lawn Cemetery in Fairfield, Connecticut in a private ceremony.
+She is interred in Oak Lawn Cemetery in Fairfield, Connecticut, in a private ceremony.

 Philanthropy

 In addition to her acting work, Moore was the International Chairperson of JDRF (the Juvenile Diabetes Research Foundation).
 In this role, she used her celebrity status to help raise funds and awareness of diabetes mellitus type 1.

 In 2007, in honor of Moore's dedication to the Foundation, JDRF created the "Forever Moore" research initiative which will support JDRF's Academic Research and Development and JDRF's Clinical Development Program.
 The program works on translating basic research advances into new treatments and technologies for those living with type 1 diabetes.

 Moore advocated for animal rights for years and supported charities like the ASPCA and Farm Sanctuary.
 She helped raise awareness about factory farming methods and promoted more compassionate treatment of farm animals.

 Moore appeared as herself in 1996 on an episode of the Ellen DeGeneres sitcom Ellen.
 The storyline of the episode includes Moore honoring Ellen for trying to save a 65-year-old lobster from being eaten at a seafood restaurant.
 She was also a co-founder of Broadway Barks, an annual animal adopt-a-thon held in New York City.
 Moore and friend Bernadette Peters worked to make it a no-kill city and to encourage adopting animals from shelters.

-In honor of her father, George Tyler Moore, a lifelong American Civil War enthusiast, in 1995 Moore donated funds to acquire an historic structure in Shepherdstown, West Virginia, for Shepherd College (now Shepherd University) to be used as a center for Civil War studies.
+In honor of her father, George Tyler Moore, a lifelong American Civil War enthusiast, in 1995 Moore donated funds to acquire a historic structure in Shepherdstown, West Virginia, for Shepherd College (now Shepherd University) to be used as a center for Civil War studies.
 The center, named the George Tyler Moore Center for the Study of the Civil War, is housed in the historic Conrad Shindler House (c.
 1795), which is named in honor of her great-great-great-grandfather, who owned the structure from 1815 to 1852.

-Moore also contributed to the renovation of a historic house in Winchester, Virginia that had been used as headquarters by Confederate Major General Thomas J. "Stonewall" Jackson during his Shenandoah Valley campaign in 1861–62.
+Moore also contributed to the renovation of a historic house in Winchester, Virginia, that had been used as headquarters by Confederate Major General Thomas J. "Stonewall" Jackson during his Shenandoah Valley campaign in 1861–62.
 The house, now known as the Stonewall Jackson's Headquarters Museum, had been owned by Moore's great-grandfather, Lieutenant Colonel Lewis Tilghman Moore, commander of the 4th Virginia Infantry in Jackson's Stonewall Brigade.